patrickkhoury11/DHS-A1-Hueristic/patrickkhoury/DH110/heuristicevaluation/README.md

 > *Recommendation: Implement a search function to allow users another option to efficiently navigate through the website.*

-* The user experience of the community bulletin board can be better worked on.
-The community board should be well simplified so it does not overwhelm the user and can also carry the same experience as a real board.
-(3)
+* The user experience of the community bulletin board was far too complex for the creators to expect users to contribute to.
+(2)

+> *Recommendation: The community board should be well simplified so it does not overwhelm the user and can also carry the same experience as a real board.*

 #### 8. Aesthetics and Minimalist Design
 * Throughout the website, viewers are forced to browse on an unappealing interface due to incorrect placement of features, inconsistent fonts, colors, and other design aspects.
 There are a myriad of low-quality images, cluttered and conflicting elements, and web developer mistakes.
 Altogether, the website is confusing for any user and lowers the credibility of the organization.
 This is apparent in every page on the website.
 This is concerning considering some of the pages present cruicial information and deadlines which shouldn't be missed.
 Two of these pages include the Community Health Center homepage and the student finance/tuition/financial aid pages.
 (3)